fritzrehde/asciibar/README.md

 # asciibar

-*Print an ascii progress bar displaying a percentage to stdout.*
+*Visualize percentages in the terminal with ascii progress bars.*

 ## Features